Straight from a Co-Labouring Heart

 About this Contributor:

 Lisa Elliott is an inspirational speaker and award-winning author of The Ben Ripple and Dancing in the Rain.
 Additionally, she has written articles for Just Between Us Magazine and devotionals for theStory.
-She and her pastor-husband, David, have four children (3 on earth, 1 in heaven) and serve the Lord together in Ottawa, Ontario, Canada.
+She and her pastor-husband, David, have four children (three on earth, one in heaven) and serve the Lord together in Ottawa, ON, Canada.